 Across almost every industry the idea of deploying application workloads in a public cloud is a viable decision, because companies can achieve cost savings over deploying and maintaining infrastructure to run applications in their own private cloud environments.
-However, in the telecommunications domain, one of the few applications that most service providers have yet to move into the public cloud is real-time communications.
+However, in the telecommunications domain, one of the few application workloads that most service providers have yet to move into the public cloud is real-time communications.
 One of the contributing factors has been the limited availability of core network functions, such as session border controllers, in the public cloud, but Ribbon can now eliminate that limitation.

 SBC as a Service

 By harnessing the power of NFV it is now possible to offer Session Border Control as a Service (SBCaaS).

 As a managed service, Ribbon's SBC SWe may be deployed at the edge of a service provider's cloud in a virtual Customer Premise Equipment (vCPE) deployment, or in an even more distributed manner where the SBC SWe software residing on the customer premises, deployed as a universal Customer Premises Equipment (uCPE).